educastrillonr/todo-brief/README.md

 # To-Do List
 This To-Do list was created to practice React, JavaScript and Firebase.
-Creating this application allowed me to learn about Firebase hosting and database.
+Creating this application allowed me to learn about Firebase hosting, database and authentication.

 ## Installation